Toufik-BHM/Top-10-Ethereum-NFTs-with-Dune-Analytics-API/README.md

-# Explanation of Script
+# Top 10 Ethereum NFTs with Dune Analytics API

-This script integrates with the Dune Analytics API to retrieve data about the top 10 NFT collections by volume within a specified date range.
+This python script integrates with the Dune Analytics API to retrieve data about the top 10 NFT collections by volume within a specified date range.
 It prompts the user to input the start and end dates for the query, loads the DUNE API key from a `.env` file, and runs the query using the `dune_client` library.
 It then displays the results DataFrame and creates visualizations using Seaborn for better data representation.

+You can find the sql query that this script runs in `query_sql` file.

+## Dependencies

+To run the script `script.py`, you need to install the following dependencies:

+### Python Packages

+- **dune-client**: A Python client library for interacting with the Dune Analytics API.
+  - Installation: `pip install dune-client`

+- **dotenv**: Loads environment variables from a `.env` file.
+  - Installation: `pip install python-dotenv`

+- **seaborn**: Python visualization library based on matplotlib.
+  - Installation: `pip install seaborn`

+- **matplotlib**: Python plotting library.
+  - Installation: `pip install matplotlib`

+- **pandas**: Data manipulation and analysis library.
+  - Installation: `pip install pandas`

+### Additional Requirements

+- **Dune API Key**: You need to obtain an API key from Dune Analytics and store it in `Dune API Key/dune-api-key.env` file.

+Once you have installed the above dependencies and obtained your Dune API key, you can run the script successfully.

 ## Components of the Script